fsharp/fsharp.org/testimonials/index.md

 ---

-> F# rocks 1. building out various algorithms for DNA processing here and
+> F# rocks... building out various algorithms for DNA processing here and
 > it's like a drug

 1. **Darren Platt**